AhmadVakil/AppAssetStudio/README.md

     <img src="https://raw.githubusercontent.com/AhmadVakil/AppAssetStudio/master/tutorial/directory-structure-explained.png" width="600"><br>
     <br>That's it!
 If you prefer to manually create these files and folders then it will be tedious!
 </p>

-The JSON file you used to create the directory structure has some keys and pair values as following:
+The JSON file you used to create the directory structure has some keys and pair values as I describe them briefly here:<br>
--path
+- `-path` The name of the mobile application root directory<br>
+- `-type` Define the type.
+For example, `"bin": { "-type": "d"}` will give you an empty directory called `bin` and `d` stands for directory.
+You can have more hierarchy under the `bin` which is totally up to you how you would like to have your structure.<br>
+- `-content` The content of the file.
+Can be anything you would like to store in the file, maybe a base64 image data, a text data, or even an encrypted data, etc.

 ## Todo
 <ul>